13256749212-oss/data/README.md

 python run_pipeline.py export-joint-map
 ```

+The joint map is generated in the same terrain-following DEM + 1.5 m receiver geometry as the per-station maps.
 For each valid grid cell, the workflow records the maximum RSRP among the candidate PCIs and the associated PCI, physical base-station identifier, and sector index.

 ---